percona/portal-doc/docs/advisors/checks/postgresql-unused-index-check.md

 SELECT * FROM pg_stat_user_indexes
 ```

-Will list the indexes for the current database.
-The column idx_scan will indicate howmany times the index has been used.
+The output lists the indexes for the current database.
+The column idx_scan indicates how many times the index has been used.

 If you find indexes which have not been used, one should re-evaluate the need of the index and take appropriate action.
 Keep in mind that some indexes may be needed to address foreign key performance.
 For example deleting or updating a key would force postgres to validate the constraint.
 Without an index, this could result in sequential scans.